Frazz by Jef Mallett for August 21, 2019

 5. Newavatar

-ArtisticArtemis about 5 years ago
+ArtisticArtemis over 5 years ago

 I’ve never gotten carsick, thankfully.
 Reading in the car isn’t anything I’ve even tried in so long, I don’t remember when, though, because when you’re the one driving, reading isn’t an option.